tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Specification:

 ```
-hasExpectedResponse: INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdq:Empty; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT.
+hasExpectedResponse: INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdqval:Empty; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT.
 ```

 `Information Elements` `Acted Upon`: `dwc:day`